matthew-pisano/matthew-pisano/README.md

 My name is Matthew Pisano.
 I am an Artificial Intelligence researcher and software engineer.
 I have a Master's degree in Computer Science from Rensselaer Polytechnic Institute and I currently work for IBM on their new AI accelerator chips.

 My research centers around language model alignment; enforcing safety without hampering its cognitive abilities.
-I often draw inspiration from biological intelligences to aid im my work with artificial ones.
+I often draw inspiration from biological intelligences to aid in my work with artificial ones.
 I enjoy learning about how the mind works and the fundamental cognitive principles that it is built upon.

 ## Skills